SCNU-RISLAB/CV-MOS/README.md

-# CV-MOS: A Cross-View Model for Motion Segmentation
+# [TIM2024]CV-MOS: A Cross-View Model for Motion Segmentation

 ## 📖How to use
 ### 📦pretrained model